anadiedrichs/outreachy-mozilla-2019/initial_contribution/notebook.md

 ## 19 Electrical             1    0.000685
 ```

 The first four features listed above, have more than 80% of missing values.
-I proceed to ignore that features.
-TODO tell why
+I proceed to ignore that features because I find it hard to reconstruct them (imputation) with few data.

+The columns I'm going to drop are:

 ```r
 drop_columns <- as.character(missing_report$feature[1:4])